CITY OF BELLBROOK, OHIO

 LJB presented the final design to City Council at their meeting on June 22.
 The final design will include a single 28 foot span concrete culvert with a six foot rise.
 The roadway will have additional safety features such as wider berms to the sides of the roadway.
 The wider berms will also afford space for future sidewalk connections.

-Below is a tentative schedule for the project:
+Below is the current schedule for the project:

 June 22- Final design presented to City Council.
 Motion authorizing the City Manager to solicit bids was made.